 Absolutely, for the right person.
-Depending on the role, you get to use your makeup kit to make clients look incredible.
-Also, it’s an industry that has many adjacent roles to pursue, like beauty journalism, an area in which Miss Yu has excelled.
-Interested to find out more?
+Depending on the role, you can use your makeup kit to make clients look incredible.
+Also, it’s an industry that has many adjacent roles to pursue, like beauty journalism, an area in which Miss Yu has excelled and is interested to find out more.
 Then read on!

 Is journalism a difficult industry to pursue?